abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_ls.rst

     ..  only:: html

         We let the CP solver construct the initial solution for us.
-What about reusing the ``DecisionBuilder`` we defined in the section :ref:`jobshop_implementation_disjunctive_model` and take its first feasible solution?
+What about reusing the ``DecisionBuilder`` defined in the section :ref:`jobshop_implementation_disjunctive_model` and grab its first feasible solution?

     ..  raw:: latex

         We let the CP solver construct the initial solution for us.
 What about reusing the~\code{DecisionBuilder}
-        we defined in section~\ref{manual/ls/jobshop_implementation:jobshop-implementation-disjunctive-model}
+        defined in section~\ref{manual/ls/jobshop_implementation:jobshop-implementation-disjunctive-model}
-        and take its first feasible solution?
+        and grab its first feasible solution?

     ..  code-block:: c++